 Thank you Amy's for sponsoring this post. #StartwithAmys this soup season.

 We’re all about easy, flavorful weeknight dinners this fall, and this Vegan Butternut Squash Sage Risotto is no exception.
-In addition to roasted squash, fresh sage, and an addictive spicy candied pepita garnish, we’ve doubled the squash flavor by cooking the rice in Amy’s Organic Butternut Squash Soup – it’s a total game changer!
+In addition to roasted squash, fresh sage, and an addictive spicy candied pepita garnish, we doubled the squash flavor by cooking the rice in Amy's Organic Butternut Squash Soup.
+It’s a total game changer!

-Nowadays, it’s still a joint effort between the two of us, and there’s something almost therapeutic to me about going through the process of making risotto.
-We hope you take some time this fall to slow down and enjoy homemade risotto!Print
+Nowadays, it’s still a joint effort between the two of us.
+But there’s something almost therapeutic to me about making risotto.
+We hope you take some time this fall to slow down and enjoy homemade butternut squash risotto!Print

 Homemade butternut squash risotto is such a comforting fall dish, and it's much easier than it sounds!